darkzeroman/Notes/MachineLearningInAction.md

 Create an alphas vector filled with 0sWhile the number of iterations is less than MaxIterations:	For every data vector in the dataset:
 		If the data vector can be optimized:			Select another data vector at random 			Optimize the two vectors together			If the vectors can’t be optimized ➞ break	If no vectors were optimized ➞ increment the iteration count
 ```
+Examples: handwriting classification (so don't need to package data with model)

+SVMs are a type of classifier, generate a binary decision.
+Considered to be the best stock algorithm in unsupervised learning.

+SVMs try to maxmimize margin by solving quadratic optimization problem.

 ### Chapter 7: Improving Classification with the AdaBoost